How Trinity University advanced soft plastic recycling with the SPC

 Navigation

 Trinity University, a nationally ranked liberal arts institution in San Antonio, Texas, enrolls approximately 2,600 students and maintains a student-to-faculty ratio of roughly 8:1.
-The university is known for its academic rigor, outstanding alumni outcomes, and beautiful, architecturally significant campus.
+The university is known for its academic rigor, outstanding alumni outcomes, and architecturally significant campus.
 Trinity consistently ranks among the top liberal arts colleges in the country and holds the distinction of being the number one liberal arts university in Texas.

 Laurie Auditorium itself is a 2,700-seat venue that hosts a wide range of events, from academic lectures and commencement ceremonies to public performances, community discussions, and special guest visits.
 Its high visibility and diverse audience made it an ideal site to explore a new sustainability initiative.